MicrosoftDocs/cloud-adoption-framework/docs/secure/innovation-security.md

 Secure innovation is an integrated approach for both of these phases:

-- **Idea Incubation** where an initial idea is built, validated, and made ready for initial production use.
+- **Idea incubation** where an initial idea is built, validated, and made ready for initial production use.
 This phase begins with a new idea and ends when the **first production release** meets the minimum viable product (MVP) criteria for:
   - **Development:** Functionality meets the minimum business requirements
   - **Security:** Capabilities meet the regulatory compliance, security, and safety requirements for production use
   - **Operations:** Functionality meets the minimum quality, performance, and supportability requirements to be a production system
-- **DevOperations** This phase is the ongoing iterative development process of the application or workload that enables continuous innovation and improvement
+- **Devoperations** this phase is the ongoing iterative development process of the application or workload that enables continuous innovation and improvement

-### The leadership imperative: blend the cultures
+### The leadership imperative: Blend the cultures

 Meeting these three requirements requires merging these three cultures together to ensure that all team members value all types of requirements and work together toward common goals.